bergesinstitute/graf-method/book-4-unit-8.md

 1. I always ask my sister for favors.
 2. Did you ask him that question that we had?
 3. You must not ask the elm (el olmo) for pears.
-(Use personal a)
+(Use personal A.)
-4. Do you know (that) my sister asked my cousin for his car?
-5. When I read Plato (Platón) I asked my teacher about Aristotle (Aristóteles).
+4. When I read Plato (Platón) I asked my teacher about Aristotle (Aristóteles).
-6. Did you ask Google?
-(Use personal a)
+5. Did you ask Google?
+(Use personal A.)
-7. My little brother always asks me for advice (consejo).
+6. My little brother always asks me for advice (consejo).
-8. She asked you: “Where is the bathroom in this large house?”
+7. She asked you: “Where is the bathroom in this large house?”
-9. I asked the trees, but they only answered (responder) with silence (silencio).
-(Use personal *a*.)
+8. I asked the trees, but they only answered (responder) with silence (silencio).
+(Use personal A.)

 ## 2. En las traducciones al español anteriores, identificar con un círculo el objeto indirecto

 💂 In the Spanish translations above, circle the indirect object.

-> Nota: cuando usamos preguntar con la preposición *sobre,* técnicamente estamos usando el verbo con objeto indirecto (*a Juan, a su primo,* etc.) pero sin objeto directo (todo lo que va después de *sobre* se denomina *complemento preposicional,* y no se puede considerar objeto).
+> Nota: cuando usamos *preguntar* con la preposición *sobre,* técnicamente estamos usando el verbo con objeto indirecto (*a Juan, a su primo,* etc.) pero sin objeto directo (todo lo que va después de *sobre* se denomina *complemento preposicional,* y no se puede considerar objeto).
 El verbo *preguntar* es un verbo muy especial que nos permite hacer esto.
 Como sabemos, en general, cuando un verbo admite objeto indirecto (“a una persona”) necesita también objeto directo (“una cosa”).

-> 💂 Note: when we use preguntar with the preposition *sobre,* we are technically using the verb with an indirect object (*a Juan, a su primo,* etc.) but without a direct object (everything after *sobre* is called a *prepositional complement,* and cannot be considered an object).
+> 💂 Note: when we use *preguntar* with the preposition *sobre,* we are technically using the verb with an indirect object (*a Juan, a su primo,* etc.) but without a direct object (everything after *sobre* is called a *prepositional complement,* and cannot be considered an object).
 The verb *preguntar* is a very special verb that allows us to do this.
 As we know, in general, when a verb admits indirect objects